-August 10, Melbourne, Australia.
+August 10, Monash University, Melbourne.
 Co-organiser and panel chair.
 Sociomateriality Methods Workshop.
-Interdisciplinary event.
-Department of Management, Monash Business School, Monash University Caulfield Campus.
+Interdisciplinary event, Monash Business School.

-August 17, Melbourne, Australia.
-Presentation (Red Tents) and panel member for Science Gallery event, The Future of Menstruation.
-University of Melbourne.
+August 17, University of Melbourne.
+Presentation (Red tents: A brief history of menstrual activism and thoughts for the future) and panel member for Science Gallery event, The Future of Menstruation.

-August 23-27, Vancouver Island, Canada: Justisse Fertility Awareness Educators Conference.
-Keynote on menstruation, capitalism, and the sisterhood.
+August 23-27, Vancouver Island.
+Justisse Fertility Awareness Educators Conference.
+Keynote: Menstruation, capitalism, and the sisterhood.
 Co-leading workshop with Dr. Geraldine Matus on introjected phallogocentrism and internalised misogyny.